Children and families

 - You can picnic on the grass and children can play in the Anne Frank Garden, reached via Impasse Berthaud and only a few steps from the museum.
 From there you can admire the rear façade of the Hôtel de Saint-Aignan, home of the Musée d’art et d’histoire du Judaïsme.

-Discover the Marais quarter with the Marais juif guide - a guide of this Parisian Jewish district in the surrounding of the mahJ, available at the ticket desk.
+Discover the Marais quarter with the Marais juif guide - a guide of this Parisian Jewish district in the surrounding of the mahJ, available free of charge at the ticket desk.

 Things to do during your visit

 - Available free of charge at the ticket desk.
 For all from three years onwards.

 - The Families Pack contains an educational booklet, games and objects designed to help parents and children playfully and creatively discover the museum together.
 The Families Pack caters for all ages, enabling you to observe, discover, learn, draw and invent your own stories…